Leadership Team

 Executive Director - Katie Greving

-Meet the Board of Directors
+Meet the Board of Directors:

-Stacy Bentley is an educator with over 15 years of experience.
-For the past four years, she has been teaching first grade and has found her passion working with young readers.
-Stacy has an MA in Elementary Education, a K-8 reading endorsement and is currently pursuing her Dyslexia Specialist endorsement through Grand View University.
-Stacy is passionate about equipping students, teachers, families, and the community with knowledge about dyslexia in honor of several family friends.
-Outside of work, Stacy enjoys spending quality time with her husband, cats, friends and family.
+Stacy Bentley is an educator with over 15 years of teaching experience.
+She has an MA in Elementary Education, a K-8 reading endorsement and is currently a special education teacher for the Carlisle school district.
+Stacy is passionate about working with young readers and equipping students, teachers, families, and the community with knowledge of dyslexia in honor of several family friends.
+Outside of work, she enjoys spending time with her husband, cats, friends and family and curling up with a good book.

 Randy Califf is a co-founder of Decoding Dyslexia Iowa and has served on the board since its inception.
 His primary involvement has been with legislation and communication.
 Randy has spent most of his career in product management and marketing for technology/software and currently leads a team in the Technology Division of Wellmark.
 Randy earned an Executive MBA from the University of Iowa and a Journalism/Advertising degree from South Dakota State.
 He learned about dyslexia when his youngest son struggled in pre-school.
 Randy believes that reading is a foundational skill and that every child has a right to learn to read.
 He enjoys cooking, photography, craft beer and being a soccer dad.